nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Why did the chicken cross the road?
-It was called with theOtherSide(chicken)
+>There are only 10 types of people in the world: those that understand binary, those that don’t, and those that didn't expect a ternary joke.
 <!-- /joke -->

-*Last update: Sun, 09 May 2021 06:26:06 GMT*
+*Last update: Sun, 09 May 2021 07:22:35 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)